With new Takata air bag recalls, automakers may face more liabilities

 The company has declined to comment further on the testing process or the NHTSA deadline.

 Takata is the only global air bag maker to use ammonium nitrate as a propellant in its inflators.
-The compound's vulnerability to high temperature and moisture can trigger an explosion that can spew shrapnel inside a vehicle.
+The compound's vulnerability to high temperature and moisture can cause airbags to deploy violently, spewing shrapnel inside a vehicle.
 The defect has been linked to at least 17 deaths, mostly in the United States.

-The new inflators with the added desiccant have not been linked to any deaths or injuries, but the problems with the original inflators typically took five years or more to emerge.
+The inflators with the added desiccant have not been linked to any deaths or injuries, but the problems with the original inflators typically took five years or more to emerge.

 Keiichi Hori, who oversees automotive safety components at the Japan Explosives Society, said adding a drying agent can reduce, but not eliminate, the risk of uncontrolled explosions.